 It is random, but I have exactly 2 months left (maybe even less) and I plan on not resting a moment.
 Not.
 A. Single.
 Moment.

-Here are my top 5 “TO-DOS” in Granada.
+Here are my top 5 “TO-DOs” on my bucket list in Granada.
 Here goes nothing.

 I have already visited the Alhambra and it is one of the most beautiful sites I have ever been.
 But, at night I have only walked past and gazed at the gorgeous palace from afar.
 I can’t even imagine how astounding it would be to see it up close, at night.